jrochkind/attr_json/README.md

 end
 ```

-You can treat these as if they were attributes, and they cast much like
+You can treat these as if they were attributes; they have type-casting behavior
-ordinary ActiveRecord values -- even the arrays.
+very much like ordinary ActiveRecord values -- even the arrays.
+Setting a value
+will automatically cast it.

 ```ruby
 model = MyModel.new